-The University recognized a net unrealized gain on the swap investment totaling \$40.3 million for the fiscal year ended August 31, 2013, and a net unrealized loss of \$20 million for the fiscal year ended August 31, 2012.
-The fair values of the swap position were in liability positions of \$30.8 million and \$71.1 million as of August 31, 2013, and 2012, respectively, and are included in accounts payable and accrued expenses on the consolidated statements of financial position.
+The University recognized a net unrealized gain on the swap investment totaling \$5.3 million and \$40.3 million for the fiscal years ended August 31, 2014, and 2013, respectively.
+The fair values of the swap position were in liability positions of \$25.5 million and \$30.8 million as of August 31, 2014, and 2013, respectively, and are included in accounts payable and accrued expenses on the consolidated statements of financial position.